code4recovery/spec/README.md

 `location` is an optional string and should be a recognizable building or landmark name.

 `group` is an optional string.

+`status` can be one of five strings, which describes the current meeting mode and status:

+    * `in-person` is for meetings that currently occur in person only.
+    * `online` is for meetings that currently occur online only.
+    * `hybrid` is for meetings that currently occur both in person and online.
+    * `temp-closed` is for meetings that are not currently occurring: temporarily closed.
+    * `perm-closed` is for meetings that are permanently closed, and will not occur again.

 `notes` is an optional long text field.
 Line breaks are ok, but HTML will be stripped.